 On the other end of the vegan spectrum, there’s Uganda.
 I wouldn’t say it’s impossible to travel as a vegan in Uganda.
 It’s just not as easy as it is in Sri Lanka.
 You simply have to accept the fact that you won’t have a lot of variety of food.
 You will mainly be served rice and potatoes.
 Though if you do your own grocery shopping, you will be able to prepare yourself a decent vegan meal without too much trouble!

 by Melissa from Navigation Junkie

 Mofongo is one of the most iconic Puerto Rican dishes.
 It is made from fried plantain and often stuffed.
-While meat is a popular choice for stuffing you can order a version that is stuffed with mixed vegetables.
+While meat is a popular choice for stuffing, you can order a version that is loaded with mixed vegetables.
 It is delicious!
 Tostones are another great option.
 They are, again, plantains, but they are deep fried, sprinkled with salt, and served like french fries.
 Another classic Puerto Rican dish is rice and beans.
 This dish is often served as a stew with vegetables, potatoes, squash, and peppers.
-Again, this is also often served with meat, so be sure to tell the waiter/waitress you want a meat free version.
+Again, this is also often served with meat, so be sure to tell the waiter/waitress you want a meat-free version.
 One of the best vegetarian dish options is the vegetable quesadilla, which can be found at the Carabali Rainforest Park.